carl24k/fight-churn/README.md

 ### 2.1 Running a Listing

-Start by making a Run Configuration for the script `listings/py/run_churn_listing.py`, following the instructions in Section 1.2.2.4 (duplicate and modify one of your old configurations.)
+* For *PyCharm*, start by making a Run Configuration for the script `listings/py/run_churn_listing.py`, following the instructions in Section 1.2.2.4 (duplicate and modify one of your old configurations.)

+* For a *Jupyter Notebook*  change to the folder `listings/py` and use the notebook  `run_churn_listing.ipnyb`.
+Set the environment variables in the 2nd cell, as described above sin  Section 1.2.3.2.
+The comand to run a listing is in the 3rd cell.

 The script is preset to run the first code listing, listing 2.1 from chapter 2, for the simulated data set `socialnet7`.
 If you have created a simulated dataset named `socialnet7` as described